StakerDAO/staker-dao/galleon-instruction.md

 # Instruction on STKR contract token functionality for Galleon team

-This instruction provides quck intruduction on how to transfer STKR tokens on Tezos testnet.
+This instruction provides a quick introduction on how to transfer STKR tokens on Tezos testnet.
-It is more like a wrapper around [MANUAL](https://github.com/StakerDAO/staker-dao/blob/master/MANUAL.md) for galleon team.
+It is more like a wrapper around [MANUAL](https://github.com/StakerDAO/staker-dao/blob/master/MANUAL.md) for Galleon team.

 ## 1. Generate team keys for signing transfers

-Using `tezos-client` and following instructions at _Key generation_ [section in MANUAL](https://github.com/StakerDAO/staker-dao/blob/master/MANUAL.md) you need to geneate at least 3 PK/SK pairs using `tezos-client gen keys`.
+Using `tezos-client` and following instructions in _Key generation_ [section in MANUAL](https://github.com/StakerDAO/staker-dao/blob/master/MANUAL.md) you need to geneate at least 3 PK/SK pairs using `tezos-client gen keys`.

 For example lets generate keys with names `galleon_team_{1, 2, 3}`.
 ```bash